Build from Answerworthiness Authority Kit

 - 4Use the answerworthiness checklist monthly to keep new assets recommendation-ready as the hub grows.

 Answerworthiness Authority Kit groups AI Visibility Playbook and Answer-Engine FAQ Blueprint into a practical planning path for founders, marketers, operators, and teams preparing for ai-led discovery.
-Inside the AI Business Operating System, the kit helps owners connect the front door: AI receptionist systems, smart website intake, appointment booking, CRM routing, follow-up, review automation, and reactivation.
+Inside the AI Business Operating System, the kit helps owners connect the front door: AI receptionist systems, lead capture and follow-up, appointment booking, CRM routing, follow-up, review automation, and reactivation.

 Kit Thesis